 Technical specifications for headphones: everything you need to know.

 Headphones are seemingly simple pieces of equipment.
 You put them on, press play and enjoy.
-However, like everything in life, it has its crumbs and if you want to get the best out of them or make the best purchase, it doesn’t hurt to know a little about how they work.
-It is important that you have some basic notions.
+However, like everything in life, the devil is in the details… And if you want to get the best out of them or make the best purchase, it doesn't hurt to know a little about how they work.
+It's important that you have some basic notions.

-Did you know that if you spend a lot of money on high-end headphones, maybe you should take advantage of it and connect them to a headphone amplifier to get the most out of them?
+Did you know that if you spend a lot of money on high-end headphones, maybe you should take advantage of that and connect them to a headphone amplifier, to get the most out of them?
 What are drivers and what are they for?
-Did you know that knowing the technical specifications of your headphones can help you avoid burning out in the first week?
+Did you know that knowing the technical specifications of your headphones can help you avoid breaking them on the first week?
 How many people have had to retire their headphones prematurely because they pushed them to the limit without knowing how much power they could give!

-But we don’t want to give you the lecture of the century.
+But we don't want to give you the lecture of the century.
 For that you will already have other people.
-We are aware that some of you may find this technical stuff a bitter pill to swallow.
-That’s why we’ve put together a comprehensive but very simple guide to the basic terms and specifications of headphones that you should know.
+We are aware that some of you may find this technical stuff both boring and frustrating.
+That's why we've put together a comprehensive but very simple guide to the basic terms and specifications of headphones that you should know.

 What is an audio driver?

-If all goes well, you will never have to see a hearing aid driver.
-Unless you are curious and disassemble the hulls.
-But it doesn’t matter if you’ll never see them.
-It is always good to hear from them.
-The headphone drivers are the ones that provide the sound, and depending on the type and size of the driver they will sound different.
+If all goes well, you will never have to see a driver, unless you get curious and disassemble the headphones.
+All we need to know is that the headphone drivers are the ones that provide the sound, and depending on the type and size of the driver, they will sound different.

-Let’s first talk about the size of the driver.
+Let's first talk about the size of the driver.
 They are usually measured in millimeters.
-The size of driver headphones can vary from 6-12mm in in-ear headphones and up to 40-100mm in large headphones, such as HiFi headphones or gaming headsets.
+The size of headphone drivers can vary from 6-12mm in in-ear headphones, and up to 40-100mm in large headphones, such as HiFi headphones or gaming headsets.

 Many people think that the larger the drivers in headphones, the better the sound.
 And this is not always the case.
-It is true that the bass can sound cleaner.
+It's true that the bass can sound cleaner.
 However, larger drivers tend to have more difficulty in reproducing high frequencies (such as those of violins).